There is always a big question that many people ask themselves. How much is sent in Federal Funds to Puerto Rico every year?

 Finally, she outlines $1.5B due to cabotage laws.
 OK, fine.
 Rounding error.

 Incidentally, nowhere in this analysis does @EconRivera include the operating costs of the United States Postal Service, or the Coast Guard, or the fact that Puerto Ricans have access to the vast capital pools that create cheap FHA mortgage loans, etc. She also does not include the salaries paid to Puerto Ricans (over 80,000 jobs, down from twice that many a decade back) by multinational manufacturers.
 The list goes on.

 Having an accounting background and working many years as an Auditor, I can only say that numbers and stats can be played with.
-I am not saying that the information above is wrong or right.
-My heart wants a simple explanation as to why our Island does not move forward but I have to logically approach this by validating the info in many ways.
-The Infographic seems to be a small piece to a puzzle but to validate each and every point we would need to have more information.
+I am not saying that the information above on Federal Funds to Puerto Rico is wrong or right.
+My heart wants a simple explanation as to why our Island does not move forward, but I have to approach this by validating the info on Federal Funds to Puerto Rico in many ways logically.
+The Infographic seems to be a small piece to a puzzle but to confirm each and every point we would need to have more information.

-As politicians don’t do much to improve the well being of those that voted for them, I will make sure not give them my vote.
-I really see a lot of uncertainty of the overall well being of the Island but I have no choice but to focus on my small world to see if I can change the bigger eco-system around me.
+As politicians don’t do much to improve the well-being of those that voted for them, I will make sure not give them my vote.
+I see a lot of uncertainty of the overall well being of the Island, but I have no choice but to focus on my small world to see if I can change the bigger eco-system around me.